R语言入门

 • RStudio website, https://posit.co/products/open-source/rstudio/

-1.4 Usage of RStudio
+1.4 Usage of R and RStudio

 • Edit multi-line codes in the Source panel.